 When a USB bus reset, USB bus suspend/wake-up event is detected, or when USB successfully processes data sending or receiving, the USB protocol processor will set corresponding interrupt flag.
 If the interrupt enable is switched on, the corresponding interrupt request will be also generated.
-The application program can directly query or query and analyze the interrupt flag register R8_USB_INT_FG in the USB interrupt service program, and perform corresponding processing according to RB UIF BUS RST and RB UIF SUSPEND.
+The application program can directly query or query and analyze the interrupt flag register R8_USB_INT_FG in the USB interrupt service program, and perform corresponding processing according to RB_UIF_BUS_RST and RB_UIF_SUSPEND.
 In addition, if RB_UIF_TRANSFER is valid, it is required to continue to analyze the USB interrupt state register R8_USB_INT_ST, and perform the corresponding processing according to the current endpoint number MASK_UIS_ENDP and the current transaction token PID identifier MASK_UIS_TOKEN.
-If the synchronization trigger bit RB_UEP_R_TOG of OUT transaction of each endpoint is set in advance, you can judge whether the synchronization trigger bit of the data packet received matches the synchronization trigger bit of the endpoint through RB_U_TOG_OK or RB_UIS_TOG_OK; if the data is synchronized, the data is valid; if the data is not synchronized, the data should be discarded.
+If the synchronization trigger bit RB_UEP_R_TOG of OUT transaction of each endpoint is set in advance, you can judge whether the synchronization trigger bit of the data packet received matches the synchronization trigger bit of the data packet received matches the synchronization trigger bit of the data is not synchronized, the data should be discarded.
 After the USB sending or receiving interrupt is processed each time, the synchronization trigger bit of corresponding endpoint should be modified correctly to synchronize the data packet sent next time and detect whether the data packet received next time is synchronized; in addition, RB_UEP_AUTO_TOG can be set to automatically flip the corresponding synchronization trigger bit after sending or receiving successfully.